Turn client cliches into more effective design

 - Try not to use designer jargon

 - Be transparent about the process and what the client can expect from the start

-- Present designs and idea a way that makes sense and shows the rationale where necessary
+- Present designs and ideas in a way that makes sense and shows the rationale where necessary

 - Remember, communication is key

 It all comes down to trying to really understand what it is that our clients are trying to communicate and striving to reach a design solution that fits the problem and makes our client happy.